Lrazerz/pdc/day.md

 Hello, man.
-Have a good day!
+Have a good day!!!